brokedarius/Auto-Up/README.md

 Anything after line 5 will be part of the presentation.

-If you need bbcode closing tags after you screenshots, feel free to edit the closing tags line in the script to suit your needs.
+If you need bbcode closing tags after your screenshots, feel free to edit the closing tags line in the script to suit your needs.
+If you don't care about alignement, or don't have closing tags, you can ignore this.

 In case of errors for missing files or bbcode errors, the current torrent is skipped in full auto mode.